 Findings: Effects of Cannabis on Migraines

 Cannabis has been used to treat migraines for centuries.
-Between the years of 1874 and 1942, it was among the most prominent remedy used by physicians7,12.
+Between the years of 1874 and 1942, it was among the most prominent remedy used by physicians5.

-Research suggests that cannabis’ effectiveness for migraine relief can be attributed to the cannabinoids contained in cannabis, including cannabidiol (CBD) and tetrahydrocannabinol (THC).
-CBD and THC activate the CB1 and CB2 receptors of the body’s endocannabinoid system, which in turn inhibits responses of the trigeminovascular system and restricts the inflammation that causes migraine pain1,2,5.
+Research suggests that cannabis’ effectiveness for migraine relief can be attributed to the cannabinoids contained in cannabis.
+Cannabinoids interact with the CB1 and CB2 receptors of the body’s endocannabinoid system, which in turn inhibits responses of the trigeminovascular system and restricts the inflammation that causes migraine pain1,3.

-Because of the effectiveness of cannabinoids on migraines, there continues to be prominent marijuana use by migraine patients outside of physician recommendations and in locations where medical cannabis use continues to be illegal7.
+Because of the effectiveness of cannabinoids on migraines, there continues to be prominent marijuana use by migraine patients outside of physician recommendations and in locations where medical cannabis use continues to be illegal5.

 States That Have Approved Medical Marijuana for Migraines